quangminh1212/KidGuard/WARP.md

   - xUnit tests; example covers JSONL sink behavior.

 Notes and constraints:
 - Global hooks should run in an interactive user session, not in Session 0 (Windows Service).
-The UI currently hosts hooks for development; a per-user agent can be introduced later for production.
+The UI currently hosts hooks for development; a per-user agent is provided for production.
+- Config path: prefers C:\ProgramData\ChildGuard\config.json; falls back to %LocalAppData%\ChildGuard\config.json if ProgramData is not writable.
 - Anti-tamper and self-defense should rely on OS-supported mechanisms (service recovery actions, permissions, and admin-only controls), avoiding invasive techniques.

 ## Assistant/workspace rules